emastho/vixenydocs/src/routes/basics/+page.md

 # Introduction

-Welcome to Vixeny, a flexible web framework that supports functional programming and other paradigms, providing avenues to success, easy testing, predictable structures, opt-in side effects, performance, safety, readability, and community support.
+Welcome to Vixeny, a flexible web framework that is purely functional programming supporting other paradigms providing avenues to success, easy testing, predictable structures, opt-in side effects, performance, safety, readability, and community support.
 Get started to build extraordinary web applications.

+In this introduction, our focus is on showcasing the capabilities of Vixeny rather than the intricate 'how-tos'.
+Comprehensive documentation, complete with type specifications and TSDocs, is available on this site and the project.
+Additionally, while Vixeny excels in functional programming, we've tailored our content to cater to both functional and non-functional programmers alike.

+Our framework is founded on objects rather than classes, allowing for more intuitive data manipulation.
+With numerous abstractions designed to enhance the developer experience, we believe that Vixeny's approach is not necessarily challenging, but distinctively different.
+Although the project is open-source, for the benefit of beginners, we will not delve deeply into its internals in this introduction.

 <Heading title="Basics" size="2" />

+`Petitions` are the most basic component and allow us to declare a route.

 Defining routes or `Petitions` in Vixeny involves `vixeny(options)([...petitions])`, where options configure the server and petitions are an array of `Petition`.